DikshaJoshi5639/Create-and-Mint-Token/README.md

 1. mint(address toThePer, uint val): This function is used to add tokens to the owner address.
 This is only accessed by the owner and anyother user with different address cannot upgrade it.
 2. transfer(address fromSender, address toRece, uint256 val): This Function is used to transfer tokens from one account to another account, this can be accessed by any other user apart from the owner.
 3. burn(uint val): This function is used to burn tokens from of the owner account and it can be accessed by any other user as well.
+4. transferTokens(address toRece, uint val) : This functions helps user to transfer their own tokens through it.
-4. onlyOwner(): This is the modifier which ensures that only the owner of the contract can call functions that use this modifier.
+5. onlyOwner(): This is the modifier which ensures that only the owner of the contract can call functions that use this modifier.

 ## Getting Started
 ### Executing program